 ASLEmerson (formerly known as Hands On Experience) is an organization that was created to learn about and promote the awareness of deafness and sign language as a form of communication.
 This is done through regular performances and workshops that incorporate music, poetry, dance, and the performing arts with sign language.
 Membership is open to all students, regardless of major or related experience.

-This group serves as a creative outlet for writers, actors, and film and production students as a means to unite all Emerson College majors to produce a comedy show.
+Chocolate Cake City serves as a creative outlet for writers, actors, and film and production students as a means to unite all Emerson College majors to produce a comedy show.
 The aim is to explore the many forms of comedy and thus create a varied, original, and most importantly, funny show.